pran-7-5/eco_style/README.md

 water purifier - live near river drink direct, well water drink direct(not steady wells/only stream wells)....never use RO - its equivalent to distilled water used in big batteries and has nothing in it, no minerals

-1 star = very high consumption, highest bill, lowest efficincy 2 star, 3 star, 4 star
+1 star = very high consumption, highest bill, lowest efficiency 2 star, 3 star, 4 star
-5 star = very low consumption, lowest bill, highest efficincy
+5 star = very low consumption, lowest bill, highest efficiency

-refridgerator(100w) =  200 liters 5 star inverter fridge = 200 USD max
+refrigerator(100w) =  200 liters 5 star inverter fridge = 200 USD max

-ac(500w) = is it really required, 1.5 ton 5 star dual inverter portable ac, if dual inverter is expensive now if not availiable can by single inverter not much difference  = 600 USD max(availiable all around the world)
+ac(500w) = is it really required, 1.5 ton 5 star dual inverter portable ac, if dual inverter is expensive now if not available can by single inverter not much difference  = 600 USD max(available all around the world)

 [https://www.amazon.in/dp/B084LGQKD7/?coliid=I2BFB5UG6QLVLQ&colid=1IDYXFOGSKWFV&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it]
-washing machine(300w) = 8 kg, 5 star inverter automatic with hot water feature, dont buy dryer, or inbuit dryer(use rare) for rainy days ...sun dry is best  = 300 USD max(availiable all around the world)
+washing machine(300w) = 8 kg, 5 star inverter automatic with hot water feature, don't buy dryer, or inbuilt dryer(use rare) for rainy days ...sun dry is best  = 300 USD max(available all around the world)

-dishwasher(200w) = 5 star inverter = 300 USD max(availiable all around the world)
+dishwasher(200w) = 5 star inverter = 300 USD max(available all around the world)

-On spot power generation recomended (transmission lines are very inefficient more than half the power is lost is hysterisis only)
+On spot power generation recommended (transmission lines are very inefficient more than half the power is lost is hysteresis only)
 --------------------------
-solar panel = mono perc [500 w] (life = 25 years) = 300 USD max(availiable all around the world)(might require 2 panels in low sunlight areas like norway)
+solar panel = mono perc [500 w] (life = 25 years) = 300 USD max(available all around the world)(might require 2 panels in low sunlight areas like norway)
-solar inverter with wifi phone app = [4 kw] (life = depends) = 200 USD max(availiable all around the world) battery = lead battery[300Ah] (not good but for now until hydrogen fuel cell is availiable) (life = 10 years if lucky) = 300 USD max(availiable all around the world)
+solar inverter with wifi phone app = [4 kw] (life = depends) = 200 USD max(available all around the world) battery = lead battery[300Ah] (not good but for now until hydrogen fuel cell is available) (life = 10 years if lucky) = 300 USD max(available all around the world)

-internet = starlink(availiable)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required)
+internet = starlink(available)(expensive), oneweb(low price)(wait for launch soon)(no separate dish, cable tv or anything required)

-bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exist but profit coming in the way, just need four drivers.
+bluetooth speaker = apple home/alexa studio/sony srs-xb43 for music, phone speakers will be enough in the future, the tech already exists but profit is coming in the way, just need four drivers.

 phone + tab + pc in one device = samsung/microsoft rollable phone (coming soon)(reduction of electronic waste)

-printer = thermal printers(not for every one, save paper)
+printer = thermal printers(not for everyone, save paper)

 Ban watches, smartwatches are there.

-security camera = your own country brands, just infrared vision for night, free cloud storage for a week atleast for crime detection, but the data center needs to be secure and in the same country
+security camera = your own country brands, just infrared vision for night, free cloud storage for a week at least for crime detection, but the data center needs to be secure and in the same country

 door lock = design change required by replacing steel with carbon fiber or flax fiber

 tv = well tv uses a lot of plastic, portable laser Projector are future = anker capsule similar

-most people should use ebicycles or scooters = vespa electrica and equivalent best car in the world = cheapest ev availiable(citroen e-c3) = 15000 USD max (till 2023)(well ev solar charging would require 1 more solar panel addition to above calculation)
+most people should use e bikes or scooters = vespa electrica and equivalent best car in the world = cheapest ev available(citroen e-c3) = 15000 USD max (till 2023)(well ev solar charging would require 1 more solar panel addition to above calculation)

-best car is toyota mirai but very expensive write now, coz its life span is 100 years, it is called a forever car.(future is green hydrogen fuel cell not "Lithium battery = toxic and cant be used in aviation")
+The best car is the Toyota Mirai but it is very expensive right now, because its life span is 100 years, it is called a forever car.(future is green hydrogen fuel cell not "Lithium battery = toxic and can’t be used in aviation")

-** a lot of metals need to be removed from these appliance and replaced by flax fiber.
+** a lot of metals need to be removed from these appliances and replaced by flax fiber.
 ```